beatrizzchen/beatrizzchen/README.md

 My name is Beatriz, and I'm a current 3rd-year student at UC San Diego studying Cognitive Science with a specialization in Design and Interaction as well as an International Business double major.
 I'm mainly interested in digital advertisement and human-computer design, with a minor interest in analytical marketing.
 I'm well versed in Adobe programs, Figma, and Python.
 My multicultural and diverse linguistic background has also influenced my design process and marketing campaigns.

+Below are some final projects I've worked on throughout the years, including both at my home university and at Shanghai's Fudan University during study abroad.

 Checked out my [LinkedIn](https://linkedin.com/in/beatrizchenm/) to connect and my [Portfolio](https://rosettarietastone.my.canva.site/bchenmai) to see some cool things I've created!